Youth Motivator Program

 - Liability and Incident Reporting

 3. Mentor Training Schedule

-Mentor volunteers need attend only one date and time.
+Mentor volunteers need attend only one training.
 Volunteers receive orientation to the Youth Motivator Program and basic training in mentoring.
-This training and a background clearance is required of all mentor volunteers prior to placement with a student as a mentor.
+This training is required of all mentor volunteers prior to placement with a student as a mentor.
 Training may also be available through individual schools’ Mentor Coordinators.

 4. Qualifications Needed

 - Sense of humor

 - Able to accept a young person as they are

 - Understand and know that each student is different and unique